yourskc/qt_mainmoil_cuda_alpr/README.md

 ## 2. Testing environment

-攝影機與車輛模型 車牌產生

-One Raspberry Pi with a 220 degree fisheye camera, wirelessly connected to A PC running Ubuntu 18.04.
+- Raspberry Pi with a 220 degree fisheye camera
+- A PC with NVidea GPU Card running Ubuntu 18.04.
+- All the above are wireless or wired connected

 ## 3. Software Running